RSS

 Durham Region Real Estate Daily Market Update

-Multiple offer situations are now the norm in lower and middle price ranges, as buyers scramble to compete for homes within their budgets.
-Read on for more details on how average selling prices are close to the 103% mark now.
-Improved buyer confidence looks to be driving the change.
+Multiple offer situations are becoming more common in lower and middle price ranges, as buyers scramble to compete for homes within their budgets.
+Read on for more details on how average selling prices are now close to parity with list prices.

-The June 5 Bank of Canada announcement to cut the overnight rate to 4.75% should further boost confidence in the market.
-The consensus among economists and industry professionals is that rates should drop further as the year progresses.
-The next announcement is scheduled for July 24.
+The October 23 Bank of Canada announcement to cut the benchmark overnight rate to 3.75% helped further boost consumer confidence.
+Economists and industry professionals anticipate that rates will continue to drop in the coming months.
+The next announcement is scheduled for December 11.

 Durham Region Real Estate Market Report Daily 2024

-Supply ranges from very low to moderate, with 2.5 months of inventory (MOI) for the entire region, and higher levels in north Durham communities.
+Supply ranges from low to moderate, with 2.7 months of inventory (MOI) for the entire region.
 This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame.
+It also makes Durham Region a seller’s market.

-In June, transactions reported thus far had selling prices averaging 959,885 in Durham Region, with the average property selling at 102.9% of list price (SP/LP).
-This is an increase of 0.5% from last month and a 3.7% decrease from last June.
+In November, transactions for all types of homes reported thus far had sale prices averaging 899,724 in Durham Region, with the average property selling at 101.0% of list price (SP/LP).
+This is up 1.1% from last month and 2.2% from last November.

 Real estate prices Durham Region 2024 chart

-Here is a look at average detached home selling prices daily over the past 3 months: Prices have been relatively stable over the past few months.
+Here is a look at average detached home selling prices daily over the past 2 months: Prices are stable over this period.

 Durham Region Detached Home Prices Daily bar chart 2024

-The average selling price of detached homes is just over 1,055,000, as displayed by location in the following map.
+This month's average selling price of detached homes is just below 995,000, as reflected in the following map.

 Detached Home Prices Durham Region 2024 map

-Looking at the top chart's selling price to list price ratios, the communities in south Durham show sales at levels above list price.
-The following chart shows how market tightness slowed over most of 2022 and picked up in early 2023, before dropping recently.
+Looking at the top chart's selling price to list price ratios, a few communities in south Durham show sales at levels above list price.
+The following chart shows how market tightness rose over the early part of 2024, before dropping this summer.
+It is now rising.

 Durham Region Market Report Selling Price to List Price Chart 2024

-Many listings at low to 1 million plus price points are posted with offer dates, where no offers will be considered until that date.
+Some listings at low to mid price points are posted with offer dates, where no offers will be considered until that date.
 This is intended to pressure buyers (given the shortage of listings) and generate multiple offers.

 Durham Region sale to list price ratio daily 2024

-Also, SPLP (selling price to list price ratio) has averaged near the 103% mark, indicating that most homes sell above their list price.
-In those cases, more than one offer is being placed on properties, signalling that bidding situations are still in the mix - just not with the same frequency as before the recent downturn.
+The selling price to list price ratio (SPLP) has averaged near the 100% mark, indicating that about half of homes sell above their list price.
+In those cases, more than one offer is being placed on properties, signalling that multiple offer scenarios are still in the mix - just not with the same frequency as before the recent downturn.

-Note the lack of blue bars in the chart, demonstrating SPLP averages below 100%, versus red bars, indicating averages above 100%.
-Those red bars are now overwhelmingly dominant, showing buyer competition on listings is the norm.
+Note the blue bars in the chart, demonstrating SPLP averages below 100%, versus red bars, indicating averages above 100%.
+Those red bars are less dominant than earlier in the year, showing buyer competition on listings has come down (except at low price points).

-Days on market (DOM) averaged 15.0 days.
+Days on market (DOM) are averaging 23.5 this month.
 DOM is the number of days it takes for a property to be sold firm, or without any remaining conditions.

 Free home evaluation Durham Region

-This figure typically rises in the winter season and is lowest in the spring.
-It is now at a very low level.
+This figure typically rises in the winter season and is lowest during the spring peak.

 Durham Region active listings 2024

-The number of active listings also makes competitive actions more essential when selling a property.
+The high number of active listings makes competitive strategy more essential when selling a property.
 When listings were more scarce, (including now but at lower price points) prospective buyers were compelled to reduce expectations on location, property condition, etc. They also will be pressured in competitive situations to remove conditions on their offers.

 Sales volume Durham Region 2024

-The rate of sales has decreased by 4.2% compared to last month and is down 2.5% compared to last year, with 29.0 transactions per day.
+The sales rate is down by 16.9% compared to last month and is up 35.7% compared to last November, with 24.1 daily transactions.

 Durham Region real estate sales volume 2024